Solar Panel Home Insurance: Coverage, Costs & What You Need to Know

 • Weight of ice, snow, or sleet

 Because your home's replacement cost has gone up, you should also increase your dwelling coverage limit to reflect the full value of the system.
-Failing to do this could mean a coinsurance gap at claim time.
-Learn more about how dwelling coverage is calculated so you can set the right limit.
+Failing to do this could mean a coinsurance gap at claim time under the 80% rule.
+On average, homeowners with owned solar see an insurance premium increase of just $3 to $15 per month in 2026, which is modest compared with the long-term energy savings.

 • Your policy may still cover structural damage to your roof or home caused by the leased panels

-• Some lessors require you to list them as an interested party on your policy
+• Some lessors require you to list them as an additional insured or interested party on your policy

 Owned Panels